-The simulation jar is self contained, no other external classes are required to run the simulation, everything needed is packaged together.
+The simulation jar is self contained, no other external classes are required to run the simulation, everything neede is packaged together.
 The simulation jar is also 'sealed'.
-Only classes from within the simulation file are being used for execution, no external code cannot be injected into the simulation.
-This is an important security feature.
+Only classes from within the simulation file are bein used for execution, no external code cannot be injected into the simulation.
+This is an important security feature g to Java source code.
+This feature is available in Java 5+.